Stroke and aneurysm: What is the difference?

 Anyone with a diagnosis of a brain aneurysm who develops symptoms should seek medical help as soon as possible, as treatment may prevent a burst.

 An intact brain aneurysm may produce symptoms such as:

 A burst aneurysm in the brain usually causes:

-Sudden headache is the main feature that distinguishes a burst aneurysm from a common stroke caused by a blood clot.
+A sudden headache is the main difference between a burst aneurysm and a stroke that results from a blood clot.

-Usually within seconds of a brain aneurysm bursting, there is a headache that is as severe as could be imagined.
+Within seconds of a brain aneurysm bursting, there is usually a severe headache.